Sleepy Raindrops: A Free Softie Toy Sewing Pattern

 The Fabric Collection Used in the Projects

 The bag in the photos is my Derby Tote bag pattern.
 When I designed the bag, I always pictured little toys or dolls poking out of the pockets.
-To me, it seemed like such a good bag for kids to tote with them to church or school.
-I imagined it filled up with coloring books and crayons and a floppy teddy bear poking out of the top.
+It seemed like such a good bag for kids to tote to church or school.

-The girls at Simple Simon & Company asked me to be a part of the blog tour for their new “When Skies are Gray” fabric line.
-Like I mentioned before, it was designed as a “modern nursery” line.
-The fabric could be used for so many other things besides just nursery, but I thought it would be a fun challenge to make something fit for a modern baby quilt in a nursery.
+The fabric collection was designed as a “modern nursery” line.
+The fabric could be used for so many other things besides just a nursery, but I thought it would be a fun challenge to make something suitable for a modern baby quilt in a nursery.

 Raindrop & Cloud Free Softie Sewing Pattern